South Asia: Measuring agent perceptions of Australia

 The survey finds first and foremost that agents have a significant influence on student decision-making, with roughly half of South Asian students requiring agent assistance in selecting a study destination.
+In other key observations:

 - Responding agents reported that post-study work opportunities remain a significant factor for students from the region.
 More than half said post-study work rights either had a significant influence on or was the deciding factor for students choosing Australia.

 - Roughly three in four responding agents viewed Australia “favourably” or “very favourably”.
 However, just over one in ten indicated an “unfavourable” or “very unfavourable” perspective of Australia.
 These negative views were largely confined to India and Nepal and revolved around uncertainty around visa processing, most recently the abolition of the 457 visa, as well as relative costs of study in Australia.

 - The survey notes as well, however, that agents’ opinions of Australia have strengthened over the past year.
 Six in ten respondents indicated that their perspective on Australia had improved compared to last year.

 - When asked to comment on the relative popularity of alternate destinations, most respondents noted Canada and the US as especially popular destinations among South Asian students.